sharkinsspatial/oam-api-next/README.md

 ## Environment variables
 Create a .env file (or just rename the .example.env) containing all the env variables you want to set, dotenv library will take care of setting them.
-This project is using three variables at the moment:

  * PORT -> Port where the server will be started on, Heroku will set this env variable automatically
  * NODE_ENV -> Environment, development value will set the logger as debug level, also important for CI.
 In addition will determine if the ORM connects to the DB through SSL or not.